blaisedias/jivelite/README.new.visualisation.features.md

 * share/jive/applets/JogglerSkin/images/UNOFFICIAL/AnalogVUMeters/vu_analog_25seq-Peppy_Meter_White_and_Red_V2.png
 * share/jive/applets/JogglerSkin/images/UNOFFICIAL/AnalogVUMeters/vu_analog_25seq_Peppy_Meter_Rainbow.png

-Note: To accomodate resizing the VUMeter images in this location have been trimmed at the top and bottom.
+Note: To accommodate resizing the VU Meter images in this location have been trimmed at the top and bottom.
-This works out fine for VUMeters with black surrounds - not so good for other VUMeters.
+This works out fine for VU Meters with black surrounds - not so good for other VU Meters.

 # Spectrum Meter Enhancements
 Spectrum meters can now be rendered using images.
 This makes it possible to render spectrum meters as